Hazardous and Banned Materials:

 See current list of materials on the CRD Website:

 What Hazardous Material can be deposited at the Oak Bay Public Works Drop-Off Depot?

 A complete list of materials that can be dropped off at the Public Works Depot can be found at the Drop Off Depot page.
 Hazardous materials accepted at the yard include:

 - Leftover Paint and empty paint cans

-- Batteries (car or household)
+- Batteries ( household)